MASSIVELY MULTIPLAYER CONQUEST

 Post article RSS Articles

-Originally posted on Steam on May 29, 2023.
+Originally posted on Steam on May 27, 2024.
 We are catching up on the backlog and will eventually post the devblogs here as they are published.

 Disclaimer: Features discussed in this post reflect what is currently under development and not necessarily what will be shipping with the next test.
 Anything mentioned below may change at any time due to the experimental nature of Pre-Alpha development.
-Nothing mentioned here should be taken as a promised feature or additional to the eventual game.
+Nothing mentioned here should be taken as a promised feature or addition to the eventual game.

 Be sure to add Anvil Empires to your wish list on Steam.
 If you want to join the community, head over the to official Discord server or Subreddit.